x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ANS:
-Dr. Kider and I set up an example.txt file, which contained the printed values from the program, and transposed to the values to excel.
+Dr. Kider and I set up an example.txt file, which contained the printed values from the program, and transposed the values to excel.
 I then utilized excel to graph the values.
 The excel tables show the acquired values and the graph below depicts
 RK1, RK2, RK4, and the exact solution.